martinthomson/alt-svcb/draft-thomson-httpbis-alt-svcb.md

 services when using RFC 7838.

 Though integrity protection might appear to be valuable, it produced conflicts.
-For instance, information about the protocol is ostentibly authentic when provided in Alt-Svc fields or ALTSVC frames.
+For instance, information about the protocol is ostensibly authentic when provided in Alt-Svc fields or ALTSVC frames.
 However, protocol support is also authenticated when establishing a connection.
 This creates a potential conflict between two equally authoritative sources of the same information.

 Conflicts also arise when alternative service information is retained as any retained state might disagree with what is currently deployed.
-This design avoids this contention by having the entire service resoltion process occur almost entirely to the DNS.
+This design avoids this contention by having the entire service resolution process occur almost entirely to the DNS.

 An alternative service advertisement providing only a minimal nudge to perform a